voicegain/platform/ANNOUNCE.md

 * #ocp-780: Topic generation for SA not working

 This release also changes the logging library used by our back-end code.

-### Maintenance release 1.58.1 is scheduled for 5/24/2022 between 5:00pm and 8:00pm CST

-In Transcribe App:
-* Ability to set the transcript expiry to "Never expire"
-* Improved pop-up preview for transcript in browser-capture mode.

-### Minor release 1.58.0 is scheduled for 5/23/2022 between 5:00pm and 8:00pm CST

-This release includes:
-* Even more accurate offline transcription
-* New "rho" model which gives accurate, low latency real-time transcription (meant for API use, enabled using `"acousticModelRealTime" : "VoiceGain-rho"`).
-* Custom profanity list feature - please contact us if the default profanity list does not work for your use case.
-* Expired-item cleanup code - starting from June invoice you may see charges for storage - previously they were not included because cleanup code was not 100% tested.

-Issues fixed:
-* #rcj-536: Stop users from logging into a different application from account.type
-* #rcj-534: handling unknown speaker it transcript export

 **Backwards incompatibility:**